prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalArgs allows setting additional arguments for the Thanos container.
+<p>additionalArgs allows setting additional arguments for the Thanos container.
 The arguments are passed as-is to the Thanos container which may cause issues if they are invalid or not supported the given Thanos version.
 In case of an argument conflict (e.g. an argument which is already set by the